Exclusive Interview: Director Karan Malhotra On Shamshera And Aditya Chopra

 Filmmaker Karan Malhotra returns to the movies with a very ambitious period dacoit story Shamshera that stars Ranbir Kapoor and Sanjay Dutt.
-The filmmaker talks to us about the entire process from conceiving the subject to meeting Aditya Chopra who greenlit the project.
+The filmmaker talked to Filmibeat about the entire process of Shamshera, from conceiving the subject to meeting Yash Raj Films' head honcho Aditya Chopra who greenlit the project.

 Exclusive Interview: Director Karan Malhotra On Shamshera And Aditya Chopra